dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 The Angular CLI creates all app files (modules, components, services, pipes, etc.) relative to `ng2-dinos/src/app/`.
 Note that the ng2-dinos app has a component (`app.component.ts|.html|.scss|.spec.ts`) in the root of this folder.
 This is our app's root component, but we want to move it into a subfolder to keep ng2-dinos organized, scalable, and correlated with ng1-dinos.

-> **Note:** Recall that this tutorial won't cover testing, so the `.spec.ts` files have been largely removed from the sample [ng2-dinos repo](http://github.com/auth0-blog/ng2-dinos) to make it simpler to view.
+> **Note:** Recall that this tutorial won't cover testing.
+The `.spec.ts` files have been largely removed from the sample [ng2-dinos repo](http://github.com/auth0-blog/ng2-dinos) to make it simpler to view.
 The Angular CLI creates these files automatically when generating new architecture.
 Feel free to keep them in your project and write tests.
 For brevity, **the rest of the tutorial will no longer mention `.spec.ts` files.** If you're using them, just remember to include them whenever managing files.

 Let's move the `app.module.ts` and `app.component[.html|.scss|.ts]` files to a new folder: `ng2-dinos/src/app/core/`.
-The app file structure should now look like this:
+The `app` folder's file structure should now look like this:

 ```text
 ng2-dinos